 Read the latest news from Health.
 Watch out for current health warnings.
 And find out how you can have your say on issues that affect you.

-The Australian Government will invest $3 million under the Medical Research Future Fund to advance stem cell research projects for kids.
+The Australian Government will invest $1 million from the Medical Research Future Fund to extend a rare cancers clinical trial.

-The Australian Technical Advisory Group on Immunisation (ATAGI) has new advice to support school based immunisation providers with the introduction of Gardasil®9 in a 2-dose schedule from January 2018.
+The Australian Technical Advisory Group on Immunisation (ATAGI) has developed advice for immunisation providers regarding the administration of 2018 seasonal influenza vaccines.